Sam DeCavalcante: Conspiracy charges

 During DeCavalcante's extortion conspiracy trial in Newark, which consisted almost entirely of presentation from the prosecution, the government contended that DeCavalcante had masterminded the extortion plot.
 One of the victims of the Trevose holdup, Kenneth Martin, testified for the prosecution that DeCavalcante acted as an arbitrator for Annunziata and Vastola, that a $12,000 settlement was arranged by DeCavalcante, and that DeCavalcante was paid $3,800 for his role.
 The defense did not present any witnesses or evidence and relied instead on summations to the jury.
 DeCavalcante maintained throughout the trial that he had been "framed" and that he had only served as an impartial mediator in a gambling dispute.
-On September 24, 1970, following an eight-day trial, DeCavalcante was convicted by a federal jury in Newark of three counts of conspiracy to extort money from the operators of the Trevose dice game.
+On September 24, 1970, following an eight-day trial, DeCavalcante was convicted by a federal jury in Newark on three counts of conspiracy to extort money from the operators of the Trevose dice game.
 It was the first criminal conviction of DeCavalcante, who was 57 years old at the time.
 He "received the verdict impassively", according to The New York Times.
 DeCavalcante's co-defendants, Annunziata and Vastola, were convicted on one count each.
 His bail was set at $50,000 by U.S. District Judge Lawrence A. Whipple.
-DeCavalcante was sentenced on October 2, 1970 to the maximum penalty of 15 years in prison.
+DeCavalcante was sentenced on October 2, 1970, to the maximum penalty of 15 years in prison.
 Following his sentencing, DeCavalcante said: "What can I say?
 I don't know what happened.
 I tried to make things equal.
 But it's part of life.
 We take the bum deals with the good deals."